Ken Casey: Personal life

-Casey lives in Hingham, Massachusetts with his wife and children.
+Casey has 3 children and lives on the South Shore outside of Boston.
 Casey is a die-hard fan of the Boston Red Sox, Boston Bruins, Boston Celtics and New England Patriots, and participated in the Boston Bruins AT&T Legends Classic hockey game on January 2, 2010.
 Other participants included Tim Robbins, Bobby Farrelly, Terry O'Reilly, and Lenny Clarke.
 Casey scored the winning goal for his team in the second period.

-Casey was the owner of a sports bar in the Back Bay neighborhood of Boston on Boylston Street near Fenway Park, called McGreevy's, which closed in 2020.
-It was dedicated to the memory of the founder of the Royal Rooters, "'Nuf Ced" Michael T. McGreevy.
-He was also part-owner (with Shawn Thornton and Tim Wakefield) of a Pembroke, Massachusetts restaurant called Turner's Yard, which closed in 2014.
-Casey announced in December 2019 that he will be opening another restaurant, Yellow Door Taqueria, in South End which will open in February 2020.
-On August 19, 2020, Casey announced that McGreevy's would be closing down after 12 years due to the economic fallout of the COVID-19 pandemic.

 In 2009, Casey founded The Claddagh Fund, a charity foundation based on the attributes of the Irish Claddagh symbolism: "Friendship, Love and Loyalty."
 It was founded with the help of Boston Bruins legend Bobby Orr.

 In October 2014, Casey, a lifelong Democrat, announced that he was co-hosting a fundraiser for Republican gubernatorial candidate Charlie Baker.
 Casey stated that "Charlie is a Republican and I'm a Democrat, but I will take a big heart and strong character over political party any day."
 Casey, who publicly backed Mayor Marty Walsh's campaign in 2013, also said that Baker helped several of Dropkick Murphys' charitable causes over the years, including supporting military families.
 Casey is among many Massachusetts Democrats to have supported Baker.

 On May 20, 2016, Casey and the Dropkick Murphys received the "Robert F. Kennedy Children's Action Corps' Embracing the Legacy Award" for years of charity work with various organizations including work with children and military veteran.
-The award, "which parallels Robert F. Kennedy's quest for social justice on behalf of society's most vulnerable people" will be presented to the band at the Kennedy Library.
+The award, "which parallels Robert F. Kennedy's quest for social justice on behalf of society's most vulnerable people" was presented to the band at the Kennedy Library.